 In fact, some studies show that adopting a variety of social technologies results in a productivity increase of anywhere between 20 and 25 percent.

-In fact, your employees can become the strongest brand advocates and deliver much better results if they understand the story behind your business, believe in it and feel that their efforts are meaningful.
+With the right approach, our employees can become the strongest brand advocates and deliver much better results if they understand the story behind your business, believe in it and feel that their efforts are meaningful.

 Tip #3: Reinforce Positive Outcomes from Noteworthy Milestones